hsjobeki/nix-types/docs/src/specification/grammar.md

 ### Reserved Types

-All types are written Uppercase by convention to visually distinguish them from variables and actual values.
+All types are written in Uppercase by convention to visually distinguish them from variables and actual values.

 Some composed types are handled as native types as well.
-They are well defined internally, but can be used natively in the type language.
+They are well-defined internally but can be used natively in the type language.

 |Keyword |
 |---|